thingsdb/ThingsDocs/v0/content/collection-api/mod_type/mod.md

 weight: 132
 ---

-Modifies a property from an exinsting [Type](../../../data-types/type).
+Modifies the type definition of a property from an exinsting [Type](../../../data-types/type).

 {{% notice note %}}
 When modifying a property of a Type, the changed property type can only be less 'strict'. \